 Sub-branches:

-• Overcoming Objections: Addressing concerns, Providing evidence, Offering alternatives
+- Overcoming Objections: Addressing concerns, Providing evidence, and offering alternatives.

-• Follow-up and Customer Relationship Management: Thank-you notes, Customer satisfaction surveys, Upselling opportunities
+- Follow-up and Customer Relationship Management: Thank-you notes, Customer satisfaction surveys, and upselling opportunities.

-This mindmap provides a visual representation of the main topics and subtopics covered in a sales training workshop or within employee training courses.
+This mindmap visually represents the main topics and subtopics covered in a sales training workshop or within employee training courses.

 It allows participants to see the interconnectedness of different sales techniques and serves as a reference tool throughout the workshop.